 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 Baseball was barely out of the gate when the Miami Marlins had a COVID-19 outbreak that observers said put the young season on the brink.

-It was followed by an outbreak on the St. Louis Cardinals, which then was followed by a warning from MLB headquarters: break COVID-19 protocols and you face fines and suspension.
+It was followed by an outbreak among the St. Louis Cardinals, which then was followed by a warning from MLB headquarters: Break COVID-19 protocols and you face fines and suspension.
 Clubs adopted their own codes of conduct.
-After two members of the Cleveland Indians, pitchers Mike Clevinger and Zach Plesac, broke the rules and left their team hotel on a road trip, they were banished, for a time, to an alternate training site.
+After two members of the Cleveland Indians — pitchers Mike Clevinger and Zach Plesac — broke the rules and left their team hotel on a road trip, they were banished, for a time, to an alternate training site.

 And their teammates reacted angrily.